 Skip to contents

-Between-Group Standard Deviation (BGSD) is an absolute measure of inequality that considers all population subgroups.
+Between-group standard deviation (BGSD) is an absolute measure of inequality that considers all population subgroups.
 Subgroups are weighted according to their population share.

 Usage